 As I walked further inside, I saw rubbles.
-They looked like they belonged to a house before.
-I also saw people selling stuffs like snacks, candies, cigarettes and also food.
+They looked like they once belonged to a house.
+I also saw people selling snacks, candies, cigarettes and food.
 I heard music from somebody’s room or house.
 I caught a glimpse of TV program being watched by someone in their living room.
 I saw women washing clothes.
 I saw children studying and playing.
 I heard children’s laughter.
 I saw people having their meals together.
 All the streets there have name even though the houses have no number.

-That place was like any usual small densely populated village except that it has both the living and the dead sharing the space together.
+That place is like any usual small and densely populated village except that it has both the living and the dead sharing the space together.
 It’s a cemetery.
-It’s the Manila North Cemetery, at Laloma, Quezon City, Philippines.
+It’s the Manila North Cemetery, in Laloma, Quezon City, Philippines.
 I first went there in 2006.

 It was a total shock for me when I first stepped inside the Manila North Cemetery.
 When I was a young boy, during the annual Chinese tradition of Qing-Ming festival when we visited our ancestors’ graves, my parents always told me to watch my step, so I would not step on somebody’s tomb.
 It’s a big taboo.
-But what I saw was beyond just stepping on somebody’s tomb.
-They jumped on it, they played on it, they bathed on it, they ate on it, they slept on it and ..
-I will just stop here.
+But what I saw in this place was beyond just stepping on somebody’s tomb.
+They jumped on it, they played on it, they bathed on it, they ate on it, they slept on it and God knows what else.
 They built houses on top of the tombs or enclosing them, or just lived in the huge mausoleums.

 They may be living in the cemetery, but their spirits remain high.
 They remain friendly.
 They smile despite the hardship they have gone through.
-What an art of survival they have in their heart.
+What an art of survival they have in their heart and mind.

 As I walked further inside, I saw more rubbles and I wasn’t sure what I stepped on anymore.

 3 responses to “Sharing Space with the Dead”